iosifache/ossfortress/wiki/docs/linting/flawfinder.md

 ### Scanning

 1. Scan all files in the `portrait/c_modules` folder, generating a SARIF file as output.
-2. Validate each warning produced by Fflawfinder by manually inspecting the code.
+2. Validate each warning produced by flawfinder by manually inspecting the code.